Fog computing has reached new heights in the world of modern networking.

 Fog service providers can be different parties like cloud service providers, internet service providers, and end-users.

 This flexibility complicates the whole structure and trust situation of fog.
-A rouge fog node is a fog device which pretends to be legal and coaxes end user to connect to it.
+A rouge fog node is a fog device that pretends to be legal, and coaxes the end users to connect to it.

 Once a user connects to it, it can manipulate the signals coming to and from the user to the cloud and can easily launch attacks.

-Privacy concern is always there when there are many networks involved.
+Privacy concerns are always there when there are many networks involved.
 Since fog computing is based on wireless technology, there is a huge concern regarding network privacy.

 Fog computing security issues arise as there are many devices connected to fog nodes and at different gateways.